What to expect from the upcoming Budget

 Fourth, the UK public sector debt is already fairly high at around 100% of GDP.
 That’s still below the likes of Italy and the US, as the chart below shows, but we’ve seen a meaningful increase over the past twenty years.

 It’s a challenging combination and it helps to explain why the Chancellor has emphasised the importance of economic growth.
 Growth in the UK has been pretty anaemic lately.
-The chart below shows quarterly GDP growth compared to the previous year.
-It shows the outperformance of the US economy, relative to the UK and the EU.
+The chart below illustrates quarterly GDP growth compared to the previous year, highlighting the outperformance of the US economy, relative to the UK and the EU.

 Monthly data released on Friday suggests that the UK economy did grow slightly in August.
 The economy expanded 0.2% month-on-month, or around 1% compared to the same month last year.